VladimirMarkelov/ttdl/README.md

 The second non-option(or the first one if ID range is not defined) is a subject.
 Subject's usage depends on command:

-- `add` - it is an entire text for a new todo (including projects, contexts, due date, recurrence);
+- `add` - it is an entire text for a new todo (including priority, projects, contexts, due date, recurrence, and hashtags);
 - `edit` - it is an entire new subject for the first selected todo;
 - for the rest commands it can be either a substring(case-insensitive search) or a regular expression to search in the todo's subject, projects, and contexts - depends on the option `--regex`.